 The Reds, meanwhile, were looking to bolster an already scary lineup that featured Joey Votto, Scooter Gennett, Eugenio Suarez and Scott Schebler.
 Puig was entering his final season before free agency, while Kemp was coming off a strong 2018 campaign, hitting .290/.338/.481 with 21 home runs for Los Angeles.

 The Dodgers immediately released Bailey after acquiring him, making him a free agent.
-Downs, a middle infielder, was Cincinnati's No. 7 prospect, according to MLB Pipeline.
+Downs, a middle infielder, was Cincinnati's No. 7 prospect per MLB Pipeline, and was sent to Boston the following year as part of the Betts deal.
 Gray, a right-handed pitcher, was the organization's No. 20 prospect.

 The Mariners decided to rebuild after an 89-win season, as general manager Jerry Dipoto determined his roster was not strong enough to compete with American League powerhouses including the Red Sox, Yankees and Astros.
 Meanwhile, new Mets general manager Brodie Van Wagenen sought impact additions as he inherited a club coming off a disappointing 77-win campaign.

-At the center of it all was Cano's massive contract, in which he was still owed $120 million over the remaining half of the 10-year deal he originally signed with Seattle prior to 2014.
-Cano was also coming off an 80-game suspension after he tested positive for a banned substance, further complicating his future in Seattle.
-Looking to clear up payroll space for his retooling efforts, Dipoto packaged Cano and Diaz -- the closer coming off a franchise-record 57-save season -- to New York in a deal that netted him both salary relief and a pair of top prospects in the right-hander Dunn and the outfielder Kelenic.
+At the center of it all was Canó's massive contract, under which he was still owed $120 million over the remaining half of the 10-year deal he originally signed with Seattle prior to 2014.
+Canó was also coming off an 80-game suspension after he tested positive for a banned substance, further complicating his future in Seattle.
+Looking to clear up payroll space for his retooling efforts, Dipoto packaged Canó and Diaz -- the closer coming off a franchise-record 57-save season -- to New York in a deal that netted him both salary relief and a pair of top prospects in the right-hander Dunn and the outfielder Kelenic.

 Miller was an All-Star with the Braves in 2015, as the 24-year-old right-hander posted a 3.02 ERA in 33 starts and looked to have a bright future ahead of him.
 But the D-backs made an overwhelming offer, sending Swanson -- the first overall pick in the '15 Draft -- along with speedy center fielder Inciarte and right-hander Blair to Atlanta.